mdklatt/serial-python/doc/tutorial.md

     from serial.core.buffer import _WriterBuffer

     class DataExpander(_WriterBuffer):
-        """ Output individual elements of an array field.
+        """ Output individual elements of an array field. """

+        # In addition to the normal Writer interface, the base class defines
-        The base class implements the basic writer interface including filtering and the write() and dump() methods.
-An additional method, close(), should be called by the client code to signal that no more records will be written.
-If multiple buffers are chained together their close() methods must be called in the correct order (outermost buffer first).
+        # the close() method to be called by the client code to signal that no
+        # more records will be written.
+If multiple buffers are chained
+        # together their close() methods must be called in the correct order

-        """
+        # (outermost buffer first).

         def __init__(self, writer):
-            """ Initialize this object. """

             super(DataExpander, self).__init__(writer)
             return

-        def _queue(self, record)
+        def _queue(self, record):
-            """ Process each outgoing record.
+            # Process each outging record.

-            Each item the record's array field will be output as an individual record.

-            """
             for item in record["data"]:
-                # Create an output record for this item.
+                # Create an output record for each item in the array field.
                 item = item.copy()  # output should be free of side effects item["stid"] = record["stid"]
                 item["timestamp"] = record["timestamp"]